MotusWTS/motusServer/inst/doc/tag_detection_imprecision.md

-- freqsd < 0.1  (SG detections only; this enforces a fairly tight level of offset frequency coherence among pulses within a single burst; we don't enforce this across bursts because there are temperature, doppler, and body configuration effects that can change offset frequency significantly between bursts; the 4 pulses from a burst are generated in ~250 ms or less, while bursts can be up to 40 seconds apart, so the time scales are quite
+- freqsd < 0.1  (SG detections only; this enforces a fairly tight level of offset frequency coherence among pulses within a single burst; we don't enforce this across bursts because there are temperature, Doppler, and body configuration effects that can change offset frequency significantly between bursts; the 4 pulses from a burst are generated in ~250 ms or less, while bursts can be up to 40 seconds apart, so the time scales are quite